Liam Young

-Early life

-Young was born on 13 March 1979 in Brisbane, Queensland, Australia.
-He attended Brisbane State High School.

 Career

 Young is a founder of the Urban Futures think tank Tomorrows Thoughts Today and the nomadic research studio Unknown Fields.
-Young was previously a visiting professor of architecture at Princeton University and currently holds a position at the Architectural Association in London and runs the M.A. in Fiction and Entertainment at the Southern California Institute of Architecture with Alexey Marfin in Los Angeles.
+Young was previously a visiting professor of architecture at Princeton University, and currently holds a position at the Architectural Association in London and runs the M.A. in Fiction and Entertainment at the Southern California Institute of Architecture with Alexey Marfin in Los Angeles.

 Films

-Young has developed a body of films that use new technologies of image making to tell new kinds of stories about the urban implications that these systems give rise to.
+Young has developed a body of short films that use new technologies of image making to tell new kinds of stories about the urban implications that these systems give rise to.
 Young has pioneered the use of drones and laser scanners in narrative filmmaking.
-In Wired Magazine's review of 3 of his films it was noted that what makes Young's sci-fi films unusual is that the technologies they focus on such as laser scanners, drones, and outsourcing are not just tools of making but are the star themselves.
-With his background in architecture Young's films are noted for the way the cities in which they are set become characters in themselves.
+In Wired Magazine's review of 3 of his films it was noted that what makes Young's sci-fi films unusual is that the technologies they focus on such as laser scanners, drones, and outsourcing are not just tools of making, but are the star themselves.
+With his background in architecture, Young's films are noted for the way the cities in which they are set become characters in themselves.

-In 2016, Young released the science fiction short film Where The City Cant See The short is the first fiction film to be shot entirely using laser scanning technology (Lidar), the same vision system that driverless cars use to navigate.
+In 2016, Young released the science fiction short film Where The City Can't See The short is the first fiction film to be shot entirely using laser scanning technology (Lidar), the same vision system that driverless cars use to navigate.
 The story follows a group of young factory workers across a single night as they drift through a near future Detroit in a driverless taxi.
-They are part of an underground community that has developed new textiles for digital camouflage which they use to escape the surveillance systems of the city and seek out a hidden rave party in the abandoned industrial factories of Detroit.
+They are part of an underground community that has developed new textiles for digital camouflage, which they use to escape the surveillance systems of the city and seek out a hidden rave in the abandoned industrial factories of Detroit.
 The film features an original soundtrack by DJ Stingray, former tour DJ for Detroit electronic band Drexciya.